emszw/emszw/README.md

 ### Hello !! 👋

-My name is Emily, I am a 2nd year student at Sheridan College in the Software Development and Network Engineering program.
+My name is Emily, I was a student at Sheridan College in the Software Development and Network Engineering program.

 📚 - Through my studies I have learned many programming languages such as Java, JavaScript, HTML, PHP, CSS, MySQL, MongoDB and more!